 The Rollerblade Powerblade 3 wheel skate is a premium-priced model with great foot support and efficient fit, high precision and excellent finish.
 It looks elegant, is built for speed and distance and offers high and stiff performance.

-Features of the VNLA Spyder Inline Speed Skates
+Features of the VNLA X100 Inline Speed Skates

 - Frame: Vanilla Carbon series 7000 aluminum with 195mm mounting